How to get dents out of linoleum

 • Type of linoleum flooring: Linoleum comes in different grades and thicknesses.
 Some variations may be prone to denting more than others.

-See also How to knit a balaclava
+See also How to fit a log burner without chimney

 By evaluating these factors, you can decide how much effort and resources you are willing to invest in fixing the dent.
 For minor dents or in less visible areas, simple techniques may be sufficient.
 For larger and deeper dents in prominent areas, you may want to consider seeking professional help or even considering replacing the affected portion of the linoleum.